parsa-mz/Tournament-Scheduling/README.md

 # Tournament Scheduling

-This is a Divide and coquare approach for the Tournament Scheduling.
+This is a Divide and conquer approach for the Tournament Scheduling.

 ## The problem